SErikChandlerS/IntroToGP/README.md

-# Introduction to game programming project
+# Introduction to Game Programming